 19 December 2016

-Baler – The once-isolated Sierra Madre Mountains, which extends from northern to central Luzon along the Pacific coast, have completely transformed in the last few decades.
+BALER, Philippines – The once isolated Sierra Madre Mountains, which extends from northern to central Luzon along the Pacific coast, have completely transformed in the last few decades.
 It is the longest mountain chain in the country and the largest surviving territory of old-growth tropical rainforest.
 It covers several provinces, including Aurora, Bulacan, Cagayan, Isabela, Laguna, Nueva Ecija, Nueva Vizcaya, Quezon, Quirino, and Rizal.

 The Sierra Madre is more than just the largest rainforest in the Philippines.
 This mountain chain has been the home of the last surviving hunter-gatherer groups called the Agta.
 They are commonly referred to as the Negritos, since the Agta belong to the Negrito ethnolinguistic group.
 The Agtas are scattered extensively and settled in the areas of Aurora, Cagayan, Isabela, Quezon, and Quirino.
 They are estimated to have lived in the islands for at least thirty-five thousand years and have subsequently relied on both the forest and the sea for survival.